 - After a work assignment is completed:

 - Fill in the appropriate information on the printed MRF and mark it “Completed” at the top.

-- Return the completed form to the Office Director for computer entry and filing.
+- Return the completed form to the Maintenance Coordinator for entry and filing.

-Knowledge: Facilities personnel should have basic knowledge in the areas of responsibility described above.
+- Knowledge: Facilities personnel should have basic knowledge in the areas of responsibility described above.
 Basic skills in troubleshooting, math, writing, computer use, and customer service are helpful in performing required tasks.
-The desire to learn and expand one’s knowledge and experience in areas related to Facilities management will be of great benefit to personal development and job performance.

 Education and Experience Requirements